- What is Pancreatic Neuroendocrine Tumour (PNET)

 A biopsy of the tumour is imperative for establishing an accurate diagnosis.
 Your doctor will advise on the best method to obtain a biopsy.
 Once the biopsy is obtained, the tumour can be studied under a microscope by a trained specialist.
 Factors such as tumour subtype, tumour size, rate of growth of tumour cells, and extent of tumour spread can then be ascertained.

 Imaging plays an important role in determining where in the pancreas the tumour is located, assessing whether or not the cancer has spread outside of the pancreas, and developing a treatment plan.
-Various different imaging techniques are available, including ultrasound (US), computed tomography (CT), magnetic resonance imaging (MRI), somatostatin receptor scintigraphy (SRS), positron emission tomography (PET) and angiography.
+Various different imaging techniques are available, including ultrasound (US), CT (CT), magnetic resonance imaging (MRI), somatostatin receptor scintigraphy (SRS), positron emission tomography (PET) and angiography.

 It is common that a range of different imaging techniques be used to obtain the best information about the tumour.
 Current guidelines recommend using the combination of ultrasound, CT, MRI and SRS.The modalities used may vary depending on your tumour subtype and facilities available at your local radiology centre.